boryspaulewicz/bhsdtr/Readme.md

-It can be fitted by choosing the 'parsimonious' link function, which will result in the gamma parameter being two-dimensional; the first element is just the unconstrained criterion, the second element is log of distance between adjacent criteria.
-Because the model is defined by the link function, it is also possible to fit Unequal Variance parsimonious SDT models, or meta-d' parsimonious SDT models.
+It can be fitted by choosing the 'parsimonious' link function, which will result in the gamma parameter being two-dimensional; the first element is just the unconstrained criterion, the second element is log of spread between the "unbiased" criteria.
+Because this model is defined by the link function, it is also possible to fit Unequal Variance parsimonious SDT models, or meta-d' parsimonious SDT models.
 Remember that appropriate link function has to be specified when converting between the gamma and the criteria parameters using the gamma_to_crit function.

 # Major NEWS (and a WARNING)